Specific Objectives

 Sine of an Angle

-The ratio of the side of angle x to the hypotenuse side is called the sine.
+The ratio of the side opposite to angle x to the hypotenuse side is called the sine.

 Cosine of an Angle

-The ratio of the side adjacent to the angle and hypotenuse.
+The ratio of the side adjacent to the angle and the hypotenuse is called the cosine.

 Image From EcoleBooks.com